BobHerold/RobertHeroldportfolio/README.md

    4. Am I Responsive web site for checking responsiveness on all screen sizes;
    http://ami.responsivedesign.is/

-   5. W3schools.com; for code used on e-mail form; constantly referred to this web site for examples, explanations, their Pixel to Em Converter, etc.
+   5. W3schools.com; for code used on e-mail form; constantly referred to this web site for examples, explanations, their Pixel to Em Converter, etc. https://www.w3schools.com/

 ### Acknowledgements

 1. Code Institute Tutors; Anna for her many helpful posts and info on Slack for using Bootstrap, Milestone projects, etc.  Stephen and Haley also.
 Richard Wells-lead on Slack's User-Centric Channel for his informative Slack calls on creating Milestone 1 projects.

-2. Mentor Sandeep Aggarwal for site architecture inspiration and advice. https://www.linkedin.com/in/asandeepme/
+2. Mentor Sandeep Aggarwal for site architecture inspiration and great advice. https://www.linkedin.com/in/asandeepme/

 3. My son Dakota Herold for his programming recommendations and advice.